FTI PROGRAM:

 - This self-initiated, multi-point orienteering course is available throughout the day.

-- Permanent orienteering markers located on prominent landmarks as well as off-trail.
+- Permanent orienteering markers are located on prominent landmarks as well as off-trail.

 - Bring their own compass but we may have some loaner compasses if needed.